Trump meets and tweets as Texas gov praises Harvey response

 “We’re measuring rain these days not in inches but in feet,” Abbott said.

-In his tweets, Trump praised Long for “doing a great job” and touted the “great coordination between agencies at all levels of government.”
+In his tweets, Trump praised Federal Emergency Management Agency Administrator Brock Long for “doing a great job” and touted the “great coordination between agencies at all levels of government.”
 He also tweeted Sunday morning about his Cabinet meeting to address Harvey.
 The Department of Homeland Security, which oversees FEMA, is currently without a secretary.

 “Major rescue operations underway!” he wrote.